We all love having a home and garden full of luscious plants.

 Do you have any other tips how you keep your plants happy during your time away?
 Leave a comment below!

-Don’t forget to check out extensive range of plants online, in chase you are looking to extend your plant family at home or to send a thoughtful gift to a loved one!
+Don’t forget to check out an extensive range of plants online, in chase you are looking to extend your plant family at home or to send a thoughtful gift to a loved one!